Monday, 29 May 2023

 Look out for woodland and waterside wildlife along the way.
 In summer, listen for the willow warbler’s rippling song as it hunts for insects amongst the leaves, and the distinctive three-note call of the common sandpiper (a brown and white bird with a long straight beak and a permanently bobbing tail!).
 You may also be lucky enough to spot our most spectacular summer visitor, the osprey, fishing on the loch.

 The Galloway Kite Trail is an exciting way to view spectacular red kites in lovely scenery.
-During the summer, the route includes Clatteringshaws Visitor Centre and Raiders’ Road Forest Drive.
+During the summer, the route includes Clatteringshaws and Raiders’ Road Forest Drive.
 Join the trail at Clatteringshaws and look out for these magnificent birds soaring overhead on a scenic route around Loch Ken.
 There are viewing points, walking trails, viewing hides and a feeding station along the way.

-National Cycle Route 7 (Glasgow to Carlisle via Dumfries and Glen Trool) also winds through the Forest Park, linking Clatteringshaws with the other two visitor centres here.
+National Cycle Route 7 (Glasgow to Carlisle via Dumfries and Glen Trool) also winds through the Forest Park, linking Clatteringshaws with the two visitor centres here.
 You might not want to tackle the whole 200 miles, but get a taste of the experience on scenic stretches of the route.

 It's to the east of our other destinations (Glen of the Bar, Talnotry, Wild Goat Park, Red Deer Range, Raiders' Road), so when in doubt, head east!